Where does Digital Signage fit in Omnichannel Retail?

 How is this possible?

 This has to do with how easy it is to interact with digital display systems.
 Displays can be customized to each user to guarantee that every customer receives a unique experience based on their purchasing history and interests.
 Some businesses are already doing this with barcode scanning displays for membership cards and loyalty programs.
 The customer simply has to scan their card at a kiosk to get a personalized display of relevant offers, promotions, and membership specials that are unique to them.
-This type of outreach can be significant — research compiled by Eclipse Digital revealed that 29.5% of customers found digital menus and visual displays influential in their purchasing decision.
+This type of outreach can be significant — the same research quoted above revealed that 29.5% of customers found digital menus and visual displays influential in their purchasing decision.

 Don’t wait to implement a digital signage strategy in your retail location.
 Consistency and a fluid customer experience is essential to generating revenue and building a loyal following, but this experience can be hard to create without a bridge between your physical and digital presences.
 A retail digital signage strategy may be all your business needs to bring more eyes to your brand – and bring more people to your store.